I'm Goin' Down: Release and reception

 Born in the U.S.A. was released on June 4, 1984 by Columbia Records, and "I'm Goin' Down", the album's sixth single, on August 27, 1985.
 The 7-inch single version includes B-side "Janey, Don't You Lose Heart", while the 12-inch Maxi has "Janey, Don't You Lose Heart" and "Held Up Without a Gun".
 (Note: Originally written for and rejected by Stevie Nicks, "Janey, Don't You Lose Heart" was recorded on June 16, 1983 at the Hit Factory, in New York City, but features backing vocals by Nils Lofgren from a studio session in 1985.
 It has been described as "a gentle, encouraging love song" that would not seem out of place on the country music charts, and as a decidedly pop track with a pleasing chorus.
 The song was later released on 12" Single Collection (1985), Tracks (1998), and 18 Tracks (1999).
 Some reviewers have highlighted the value and collectible nature that non-album songs such as "Janey, Don't You Lose Heart", at the time only available on the single, represented for Springsteen fans.

 "Held Up Without a Gun" had also appeared as the B-side of "Hungry Heart" (1980), and was released on The Ties That Bind: The River Collection (2015).
 Sources list multiple recording dates in February and April 1980 for the song, which is 75 seconds in length, and has a punk rock influence.
 It tells the story of a "rocker who is cheated by his cigar-chomping manager", which some critics have interpreted as a likely reference to Springsteen's own struggles with his former manager Mike Appel of Laurel Canyon Productions.)
 In the United States, "I'm Goin' Down" entered the Billboard Hot 100 singles chart on September 7, and peaked at No. 9 on October 25.
 It was one of a record-tying seven top 10 singles to be released from a single album.
 (Note: Michael Jackson's Thriller and Janet Jackson's Rhythm Nation 1814 also each share this record.)
 It also charted in Canada, Australia, Italy, Sweden, and Germany.
-No music video was made for the song.
+No music video was made for the song making this and "Cover Me" as the only singles from the album not to have a music videos.
 The track was additionally released on 12" Single Collection in 1985, and The Album Collection Vol. 1 1973–1984 in 2014.
 Writer Greg Kot has noted that despite the single's chart success, the song was not included on Springsteen's 1995 Greatest Hits compilation.